Can You Stain Teak Wood? — Furniture, Fences, and More

 4. SamaN Interior TEW-212-12 Water-Based Wood Stain

-What we like the most about this wood stain is it has low VOC content, does not emit harsh fumes, and is completely odorless.
-So, it’s safe to use even on your indoor furniture.
+What I like the most about this wood stain is it has low VOC content.
+This means that it does not emit harsh fumes and is completely odorless.
+This makes it best to use even on your indoor furniture.

 Do You Have to Finish Teak Wood?